zacs/ha-nfl/README.md

 Click the "+ Explore & Add New repositories" button in the bottom right corner.

-In the window that opens search for "NFL Scores".
+In the window that opens search for "NFL".

 In the window that opens when you select it click om "Install This Repository in HACS"